-Dry firing can cause firing pin breakage.
-If you want to practice aim and trigger pull, insert a FIRED cartridge case in the chamber to cushion the fall of the firing pin and eliminate chances of firing pin breakage.
+Dry firing can cause firing pin breakage which can cause unintended discharge or may prevent discharge.
+If you want to practice trigger pull, insert a FIRED cartridge case in the chamber to cushion the fall of the firing pin and reduce chances of firing pin breakage.